wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

 Your app must match the installed Kibana version.
 If the version field in the *package.json* file is ``6.7.2`` then your installed Kibana version must be ``6.7.2``.

-You can check our `compatibility compatibility_matrix <https://github.com/wazuh/wazuh-kibana-app/#older-packages>` to learn more about product compatibility between Wazuh and the Elastic Stack.
+You can check our `compatibility matrix <https://github.com/wazuh/wazuh-kibana-app/#older-packages>`_ to learn more about product compatibility between Wazuh and the Elastic Stack.

 No template found for the selected index pattern
 ------------------------------------------------